-Intralogistics: an often overlooked aspect of the supply chain
+Intralogistics: An often-overlooked aspect of the supply chain

 Intralogistics is best defined as the logistic processes within a factory, including warehousing, material flow, transportation, as well as the picking and commissioning of final products for customers.
 Providing the material for production and assembly is critical for meeting manufacturing schedules and driving an efficient production unit.
 The shorter product lifecycles caused by the changing consumer behaviors and the individualization of demand have a severe impact on production processes and structures.
 Thus, production and assembly lines must be more adaptable to cope with smaller production lots and frequent changes in production schedules.